 Advantages of sleeve gastrectomy include:

-- No foreign body implanted.
+- No foreign body is implanted.

-- No rerouting of the intestinal tract.
+- There is no rerouting of the intestinal tract.

 Disadvantages of sleeve gastrectomy include: